Paul Rajashekar

-J. William Paul Rajashekar (born 1948) (otherwise known as Paul Rajashekar) is a Systematic Theologian who is the Luther D. Reed Emeritus Professor of Systematic Theology at United Lutheran Seminary, Pennsylvania Rajashekar is best known for his writings on Martin Luther's theology, ecumenism and inter-faith dialogue.
+J. William Paul Rajashekar (born 1948), better known as Paul Rajashekar, is a systematic theologian who is the Luther D. Reed Emeritus Professor of Systematic Theology at United Lutheran Seminary, Pennsylvania Rajashekar is best known for his writings on Martin Luther's theology, ecumenism and inter-faith dialogue.
 He grew up in a setting of religions in India and has oft-spoken at numerous platforms and quotes Max Mueller, (adapted)...one who knows one (religion), knows none.

 Education

 Rajashekar received a B.A. at St. Philomena's College, Mysore in 1968 He then chose the avocation of priesthood and approached the ecclesiastical office of the India Evangelical Lutheran Church in which he became an aspirante.

 Graduate

 Rajashekar joined the United Theological College, Bangalore {affiliated to Senate of Serampore College (University)} in the year 1968 during the Principalship of the Systematic Theologian Joshua Russell Chandran.
 This was the same year that the religions scholar, G. D. Melanchthon, AELC joined the seminary to begin his teaching.
 The 3-year study period of Rajashekar in Bangalore coincided with the study periods of R. S. Sugirtharajah, S. J. Theodore, T. Hembrom, H. S. Wilson, D. I. Hans, P. J. Lawrence, Basil Rebera, J. W. Gladstone, D. Dhanaraj, Sydney Salins and as well as that of D. W. Jesudoss and Regunta Yesurathnam who were pursuing postgraduate studies.
 After a 3-year course in spirituality, Rajashekar was awarded a Bachelor of Divinity degree by the University during its convocation held in 1972 during the Registrarship of Chetti Devasahayam, CBCNC.